Skip to main content

 • Drift Detection: Automatically detects and recovers when cluster state differs from Git

-• Audit Trail: All change history preserved as Git commits
+• Audit Trail: All change history is recorded as Git commits

-• Declarative Management: Define desired state and agents Reconcile
+• Declarative Management: Define the desired state and let agents reconcile

-• Failure Isolation: Agent failure in one cluster doesn't affect other clusters
+• Fault Isolation: An agent failure in one cluster does not affect others

 Active-Active Configuration:

-Both clusters independently Pull from the same Git repository.
-DNS (Route 53) distributes traffic, and when one cluster fails, the remaining cluster immediately handles all traffic.
+Both clusters independently pull from the same Git repo.
+DNS (Route 53) distributes traffic, and if one cluster fails, the remaining cluster immediately handles all traffic.

 Active-Passive Configuration:

-Only the Active cluster enables the GitOps agent.
-The Passive cluster keeps its agent in Suspended state and activates it during failover.
+Only the Active cluster has its GitOps agent enabled.
+The Passive cluster keeps its agent in Suspended state, activating it during failover.

 Option B: ArgoCD Hub-and-Spoke Model